-The Company conducted an advisory vote on executive compensation at the 2023 Annual Meeting.
+The Company conducted an advisory vote on executive compensation at the 2024 Annual Meeting.
 Although this vote was not binding on the Board or the Company, the Company believes that it is important for its stockholders to have an opportunity to express their views regarding the Company's executive compensation as disclosed in the Proxy Statement.
-The

-Board and the Compensation Committee value stockholders' opinions, and, to the extent there is any significant vote against the compensation of the Company's NEOs, the Compensation Committee will evaluate whether any additional actions including potential changes to pay levels or structures are warranted.
+The Board and the Compensation Committee value stockholders' opinions, and, to the extent there is any significant vote against the compensation of the Company's NEOs, the Compensation Committee will evaluate whether any additional actions including potential changes to pay levels or structures are warranted.

-At the 2023 Annual Meeting, the Company received strong stockholder support for its "say on pay" proposal as 94.3% of the votes cast voted in favor of the "say on pay" proposal.
+At the 2024 Annual Meeting, the Company received strong stockholder support for its "say on pay" proposal as 89.3% of the votes cast voted in favor of the "say on pay" proposal.
 The Company believes these results continue to demonstrate that its stockholders are aligned with the Company's approach to executive compensation.
-However, the Company continues to reach out to key large stockholders to discuss in detail its overall compensation philosophy among other matters, through over 375 1-on-1 investor meetings, participation in 14 investor (non-deal) road shows, 7 investor conferences, quarterly earnings calls and other channels of communication.
+However, the Company continues to reach out to key large stockholders to discuss in detail its overall compensation philosophy among other matters, through over 290 1-on-1 investor meetings, participation in 25 investor (non-deal) road shows, 8 investor conferences, quarterly earnings calls and other channels of communication.
 These meaningful dialogues with the Company's stockholders are regularly shared with the Board.
 As in past years, the Company's stockholders continue to be largely supportive of the Company's effort of rewarding and retaining its key personnel.
-As a result, for 2023, the Compensation Committee decided to retain the core components of the Company's executive compensation program and apply the same general principles and philosophy as in the prior fiscal year with respect to its executive compensation decisions.
+As a result, for 2024, the Compensation program and apply the same general principles and philosophy as in the prior fiscal year with respect to its executive compensation decisions.
+However, to further improve the alignment with the Company's pay for performance philosophy, the Compensation Committee has continued to develop a program for performance based equity awards, which have been introduced in 2025.
 The Company continues to evaluate and strengthen the governance of its compensation programs.
-The Company will continue to evolve its compensation process and look for ways to enhance the Company's ability to attract, retain, and motivate the talent it needs to achieve or exceed the Company's corporate objectives for 2024 and beyond.
+The Company will continue to evolve its compensation process and look for ways to enhance the Company's ability to attract, retain, and motivate the talent it needs to achieve or exceed the Company's corporate objectives for 2025 and beyond.